sandervandevelde/Azure-Container-Instances-demonstration/README.md

 ## Blog post

-The full story of this container can be found at https://blog.vandevelde-online.com/
+The full story of this container can be found at [this blog post](https://sandervandevelde.wordpress.com/2024/08/24/getting-started-with-azure-container-instances/).

 ## MIT License